que-etc/resize-observer-polyfill/README.md

 A polyfill for the Resize Observer API.

 Implementation is based on the MutationObserver and uses Mutation Events as a fall back if the first one is not supported, so there will be no polling unless DOM changes.
 Doesn't modify observed elements.
-Handles CSS transitions/animations, `<textarea>` resizes and can possibly observe changes caused by dynamic CSS pseudo-classes, e.g. by `:hover`.
+Handles CSS transitions/animations and can possibly observe changes caused by dynamic CSS pseudo-classes, e.g. by `:hover`.

 Follows the [spec](http://rawgit.com/WICG/ResizeObserver/master/index.html) and the native implementation.
 The size is _2.44 KiB_ when minified and gzipped.